The need of writing and publishing children books in indigenous African languages

 It’s well known that it’s relatively difficult to access culturally diverse and relevant children’s books for African kids.
 But that difficulty is greater for multilingual books from African authors or illustrators, or those whose bilingual version is with one African indigenous language.

-Evidently, they are many factors that have contributed to the current scarcity of bilingual children’s books in our local markets and bookstores.
+Evidently, there are many factors that have contributed to the current scarcity of bilingual children’s books in our local markets and bookstores.
 I will briefly explore some of these reasons.

 Financial and technical obstacles